thetatoken/theta-infrastructure-ledger-explorer/README.md

 Now the frontend application is running at https://localhost

 ## License
-The vault reference implementation is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Theta Ledger Explorer reference implementation is licensed under the [MIT License](https://opensource.org/licenses/MIT).